Frequently Asked Questions

 The months immediately after an acquisition closes are chaotic.
 Account teams change.
 Support processes shift.
 The product roadmap gets rewritten.
 Switching before that chaos begins means switching from a stable-enough platform to a stable alternative.

 As the acquisition closes, Qualified's sales team will push renewals aggressively.
 They want committed customers before the Salesforce integration changes terms.
-Evaluating alternatives now means having leverage in that conversation—or a clear exit path.
+Evaluating alternatives now means having options in that conversation, or a clear exit path.

 The longer you stay on a platform being absorbed into Salesforce, the more your processes and integrations become Salesforce-dependent.
 Switching now is simpler than switching after a year of deeper integration.